BennyStrobes/TGFM/README.md

 conda activate TGFM
 ```

-The packages in the conda installation are slightly more updated
+The packages in the conda environment.yml are slightly newer versions of the packages used in the paper / PIP installation above.
+Importantly, the TGFM output was unchanged in limited simulations.